 The U.S. Consumer Product Safety Commission took the action after reports that victims were being pulled under the heavy devices, suffering broken bones, head traumas and other injuries.
 The CPSC cited “dozens” of incidents involving Pelotons, many resulting in serious injuries.

 If you, your child or someone you love suffered a severe injury caused by a Peloton treadmill, you may have grounds for a lawsuit.
-Kline & Specter, with more than 40 lawyers, five of whom are also medical doctors – the most in America – has the experience and expertise to investigate and litigate Peloton lawsuits.
+Kline & Specter, with 50 lawyers, five of whom are also medical doctors – the most in America – has the experience and expertise to investigate and litigate Peloton lawsuits.
 Our lawyers have won billions in defective product cases.
 We offer free case evaluations.

 The Peloton hazard came to light in a March 18 letter posted on the company’s website acknowledging the death of a child and other incidents where children were injured.
 That led the CPSC to recommend a recall and that Peloton treadmills be taken off the market.
 The agency can only recommend, not force, recalls, though it can file civil suits to seek to mandate recalls if companies refuse to comply.